-One of the key roles of the Invertebrate and Particle Size Components of the NMBAQC Scheme is to assess the reliability of data collected as part of the Clean Seas Environment Monitoring Programme (CSEMP; formerly UK NMMP).
+One of the key roles of the Invertebrate Component of the NMBAQC Scheme is to assess the reliability of data collected as part of the Clean Seas Environment Monitoring Programme

+(CSEMP; formerly UK NMMP).
 With this aim, performance target standards were defined for certain Scheme exercises and applied in Scheme Year 3 (1996/97).
 These standards were the subject of a review in 2001 (Unicomarine, 2001) and were altered in Scheme Year 8; each performance standard is described in detail in the Description of the Scheme Standards for the Benthic Invertebrate Component document.
 Laboratories meeting or exceeding the required standard for a given exercise would be considered to have performed satisfactorily for that particular exercise.
 A flag indicating a 'Pass' or 'Fail' would be assigned to each laboratory for each of the exercises concerned.
-It should be noted that, as in previous years, only the OS and PS Modules have been used in 'flagging' for the purposes of assessing data for the CSEMP.
+It should be noted that, as in previous years, only the Own Sample Module has been used in 'flagging' for the purposes of assessing data for the CSEMP.